stephenwhippuk/GildedRoseAssignment/README.md

 For viewing the debug envioronment with VS itself is easiest, this way there is no need to setup the runtimes for .Net Core on your system seperately.
 The command line arguments can be specified As application arguments within the debug tab of the project properties

---- Using the Provided API without the Console Application Wrapper
+##Using the Provided API without the Console Application Wrapper

 The test input as specified by the assignment specification can also be viewed with a complete end to end test within GildedRoseAssignment_Tests.
 This creates the input file as per the specificaton, Executes the API and then tests each line in the output is correct.
 The test is named Execute_WhenRun_WritesCorrectData and can